-- review, guide and approve the strategy of Eurobank, major plans of action, risk policy, annual budgets and business plans; set performance objectives; monitor performance; oversee and approve major capital expenditures, acquisitions and divestitures - monitor the effectiveness of Eurobank's governance practices, making changes as needed - select, compensate, monitor and, when necessary, replace key executives and oversee succession planning - · align key executive and board remuneration with the longer term interests of Eurobank and its shareholders - ensure a formal and transparent board nomination and election process - monitor and manage potential conflicts of interest of management, board members and shareholders, including misuse of corporate assets and abuse in related party transactions - ensure the integrity of Eurobank's accounting and financial reporting systems, including the independent audit, and that appropriate systems of control are in place, in particular, systems for risk management, financial and operational control, and compliance with the law and relevant standards - oversee the process of disclosure and communications.
+- review, guide, and approve the strategy of Eurobank, major plans of action, risk policy, annual budgets, business and restructuring plans, set performance objectives, monitor performance, oversee and approve major capital expenditures, acquisitions, divestitures and formation of new entities including creation of special purpose vehicles - review and approve at least annually Eurobank's risk strategy and risk appetite - receive and discuss at least on a quarterly basis comprehensive risk reports covering all the main risks and providing an overview of the key changes in the Bank's risk profile versus risk targets and risk appetite - develop and deliver the objectives in the agreed restructuring plan under recapitalization Law 3864/2010 and for taking any action necessary to that effect - provide oversight to senior management - approve Eurobank's corporate governance practices and corporate values and monitor their effectiveness making changes as needed - oversee the appropriateness and the implementation of the Bank's policies and procedures regarding the lending decisions and the pricing of loans or other commercial policies within the normal course of business or operations - select, compensate, monitor and, when necessary, replace key executives and oversee succession planning - align key executive and board remuneration with the longer term interests of Eurobank and its shareholders - ensure a formal and transparent board nomination and election process - monitor, manage and approve where required potential conflicts of interest of management, board members and shareholders, including misuse of corporate assets and abuse in related party transactions. - ensure a clearly defined policy governing relations with connected borrowers exists and oversee its implementation - ensure the integrity of Eurobank's accounting and financial reporting systems, including the independent audit, and that appropriate systems of control are in place, in particular, systems for risk management, financial and operational control, and compliance with the law and relevant standards - oversee the process of disclosure and communications.